jessebuckmann/sample_preparation_module/projects/PowerSupply_Maurice_Jakob/documentation/Instructions.md

 ### A comparison of different strategies

-in the scope of electronics, there are a thousand different ways to construct what you want, with additional options left and right.
+In the scope of electronics, there are a thousand different ways to construct what you want, with additional options left and right.
 We narrowed it down to three different categories.
 The two extremes are ready-made solutions and a full DIY plan of building the setup.
 In between is the use ready-made parts that fullfill certain sub-tasks with some hand-made solutions and connections.